briochemc/AIBECS_demo/README.md

 If Julia asks you if you want Conda to install JupyterLab, just say "yes" (i.e., type `y`).
 After a couple seconds/minutes of downloads and installations, you should be all set up and a browser window should open with JupyterLab!

-Just navigate to the notebook within the JupyterLab of your browser and double-click on the notebook!
+Just navigate to the notebook within JupyterLab in your browser and double-click on the notebook!